dgageot/dockercon16/README.md

 You replicated the whole application running on a single local machine, into the cloud.
 Your app runs into the `private` network only available for your containers.
 This is possible because the app is scoped by your team name.

+## How is that possible ?

+If you look carefully between the [docker-compose-v2.yml](docker-compose-v2.yml) and the [docker-compose-v3.yml](docker-compose-v3.yml) you'll see that all the links have been removed and all the services have been getting a `networks` instead.

 ## What is the swarm cluster composed of ?

 You can check the swarm cluster composition by issuing the `docker-machine ls` command.
 You'll see a key-value store node named `kv`, a swarm master node named `master` and a few swarm nodes named `node-xx`.
 Docker will deploy your containers in the various swarm node.

+TODO: Add instruction to reproduce the cluster locally or on google cloud

 # 4 Connect to the other databases